BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ### <a name=stlfr>Appendix B : an example of stLFR reads</a>

-- the read1 of stLFR reads
+- Read1 of stLFR reads

-*The barcode information are appended at the header line. #xxx_xxx_xxx part is the barcode.*
+*The barcode information is appended at the header line. #xxx_xxx_xxx part is the barcode.*

 ```
 @CL100117953L1C001R001_1#844_1383_927/1 1       1